 WHO—International Travel and Health (current online update, Country List)(2020) Very low Malaria risk was historically due almost exclusively to P. vivax.
 Negligible or no risk of malaria transmission exists in the country.

 - Recommended prevention in risk areas: A - Very limited risk of malaria transmission.
 Mosquito bite prevention only.

 WHO Country List footnote: When available, the date of the most recent update or confirmation is indicated in parentheses in the country list.
 If no date is indicated, the most recent update or confirmation was provided before 2013.

-CDC—Health Information for International Travel (current online edition)Areas with malaria: Outbreak reported in Matina Canton in Limón Province, Sarapiquí Canton in Heredia Province, and Pital District in San Carlos Canton in Alajuela Province.
+CDC—Health Information for International Travel (current online edition)Areas with malaria: Rare local cases in Matina Canton in Limón Province, Sarapiquí Canton in Heredia Province, and Pital District in San Carlos Canton in Alajuela Province.

 See also: Library article for Travelers' Diarrhea